 Whether your kids watch programs on traditional TVs, tablets or a computer, there should be a cap on how much screen-time they get.
 But that doesn’t mean that all TV is all bad.
-Tuning in can give your kids an up-close and personal peek into the lives of sharks.
+There can be some benefits of watching television – especially if done as a family.
+Tuning in to educational TV shows for kids can give your kids an up-close and personal peek into the lives of sharks.
 Or encourage them to use math to solve everyday problems.
 You might even learn more about your child’s opinions on different situations, at home and at school – if you watch with them.

 But how do you tap into the power of TV as a learning tool?
 The key is to be proactive about what you watch with your kids and to make it more of an interactive experience.
 Here’s how you can help make TV a learning opportunity for your kids.

 Finding appropriate shows